Profit Redistribution in a TANK Model with Price and Wage Rigidities: An Analytical Benchmark and an Own-Lag Comparison: Model

 The government plays two roles: fiscal and monetary.
-On the fiscal side, we adopt a somewhat artificial but useful scheme: the government levies lump-sum taxes on firms and households and provides sales and wage subsidies at constant rates.
-This arrangement eliminates distortionary markups in the steady state and yields zero firm profits---a standard device that allows the analysis to focus on transitional dynamics rather than steady-state inefficiencies.
+For analytical tractability, the government uses a subsidy-tax scheme that removes steady-state markup distortions and normalizes steady-state profits to zero.\footnote{This subsidy-tax arrangement is introduced only to remove steady-state markup distortions and steady-state profits.
+It is a standard analytical device that allows the paper to focus on the transitional dynamics generated by nominal rigidities and household heterogeneity, rather than on welfare losses associated with inefficient steady-state markups.}

-Monetary policy follows a Taylor-type rule, with the central bank adjusting nominal interest rates in response to inflation: The parameter \(\phi > 1\) ensures the Taylor principle holds -- real rates rise when inflation rises.
+Monetary policy follows a Taylor-type rule, with the central bank adjusting nominal interest rates in response to inflation: The parameter \(\phi > 1\) ensures that the Taylor principle holds: real rates rise when inflation rises.
 Monetary policy shocks \(m_t\) follow their own AR(1) process.

 A few more definitions will prove useful later.
-Wage inflation for each household type is: Notice that we define each type's wage inflation relative to the aggregate wage in the previous period, not their own past wage.
-This turns out to be important for the analytical tractability.
+Wage inflation for each household type is: We define each type's wage inflation relative to the aggregate wage in the previous period, not their own past wage.\footnote{A standard sticky-wage specification defines type-specific wage inflation relative to each type's own lagged wage, \(\Pi_t^i = \Pi_t^p W_t^i / W_{t-1}^i\) for \(i\in\{H,S\}\).
+We instead define it relative to the aggregate lagged wage because this is the specification implied by the simple adjustment-cost structure adopted here and the one that preserves a closed-form analytical solution.
+Section 5 and Appendix C compare the resulting dynamics with those obtained under more general adjustment-cost formulations.} This choice differs from conventional sticky-wage specifications, but it is what delivers the closed-form analytical solution in the present environment.
 We also refer to total nominal wage inflation \(\Pi_t^w\) and the aggregate wage markup \(MU_t^w\).

-Market clearing means production equals consumption plus the resources wasted on price and wage adjustments: The steady state is quite clean: everything equals one.
+Market clearing means production equals consumption plus the resources wasted on price and wage adjustments: The steady state is normalized so that the main aggregate quantities equal one.
 Log-linearizing around this steady state gives us a system of 20 equations in 20 unknowns.
 Table~\ref{tbl-equations} shows all the linearized equations, while Table~\ref{tbl-parameters} lists the key parameters and their benchmark values.

-The following describes the consumption side of the model.
-The consumption of Type S households follows the Euler equation: where \(r_t\) is the real interest rate defined as \(r^N_t-\mathbb{E}_{t}\pi_{t+1}^p\).
-The consumption of Type H households is determined by

-From the labor demand equation (\ref{eq-labor-demand}), \(w_t^H\) and \(n_t^H\) are subject to the following condition: The log-linearized wage inflation and wage markup for agent H are given by